-One of the primary reasons for this choice of location is the ability to periodically switch on the beam onto the UCN target in a one minute on, three minutes off fashion.
-The reason a pulsed beam is required is to achieve low background rates for UCN counting experiments.
+One of the primary reasons for this choice of location is the ability to periodically switch the beam onto the UCN target in a one minute on, three minutes off fashion.
+The beam-off periods are required to achieve low background rates for UCN counting experiments.
 Low backgrounds are often required for the types of sensitive physics experiments that would be conducted at TRIUMF.
-Pulsed spallation sources can give rise to improved backgrounds over continuous reactor UCN sources, because experiments can occur when the neutron source is switched off.
+Pulsed spallation source experiments have lower background than continuous reactor UCN sources, because experiments can occur when the neutron source is switched off.

 The beam pulsing could be achieved at TRIUMF in a variety of ways, but the mechanism proposed for the meson hall is to periodically kick a fraction of the meson hall beam from beamline 1A to UCN.
-The rest of the time, the beam would be available to other users in meson hall, most of the beam being dumped in the TNF dump at the end of the 1A line.
+The rest of the time the beam to other users in meson hall would be completely undisturbed from normal operation.

 The presence of the TNF dump contributes to the attractiveness of the meson hall location.
-Additionally, a great deal of pre-existing infrastructure exists: existing BL1A shielding, a cryogenic plant (for the M9 solenoid), easy access to remote handling hot cells for servicing, and an existing 50 T crane for shielding blocks.
+Additionally, a great deal of pre-existing infrastructure exists: existing BL1A shielding, easy access to remote handling hot cells for servicing, and an existing 50 T crane for shielding blocks.

-Fig. 8 shows a possible layout in the meson hall.
+Fig. 7 shows a possible layout in the meson hall.
 Beam would be delivered to the UCN source by a kicker and septum system, which will be described in the next section.
-A beamline would be constructed to divert the 500 MeV, 40 μ A protons onto the spallation target of the UCN source.
+A beamline would be constructed to divert 40 μ A of the 500 MeV proton beam onto the spallation target of the UCN source.
 The spallation target (either W or Pb) would be cooled by flowing either gaseous helium or liquid water.
 Substantial shielding and a remote handling system for the target is required.
 Experimental space at the level of 6×12 m2 is required for experiments.